Charles Schwab Investment Management Inc. Raises Position in The First Bancshares, Inc. (NASDAQ:FBMS)

 Charles Schwab Investment Management Inc. raised its holdings in shares of The First Bancshares, Inc. (NASDAQ:FBMS) by 0.7% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund owned 142,403 shares of the bank’s stock after acquiring an additional 947 shares during the quarter.
 Charles Schwab Investment Management Inc.’s holdings in First Bancshares were worth $5,331,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Other institutional investors have also modified their holdings of the company.
 Swiss National Bank boosted its stake in shares of First Bancshares by 1.1% during the 2nd quarter.
 Swiss National Bank now owns 46,530 shares of the bank’s stock worth $1,742,000 after acquiring an additional 500 shares during the last quarter.
 William Blair Investment Management LLC purchased a new position in shares of First Bancshares during the 2nd quarter worth $77,000.
 EJF Capital LLC boosted its stake in shares of First Bancshares by 48.3% during the 2nd quarter.
 EJF Capital LLC now owns 359,893 shares of the bank’s stock worth $13,471,000 after acquiring an additional 117,253 shares during the last quarter.
-Geode Capital Management LLC boosted its stake in shares of First Bancshares by 1.3% during the 2nd quarter.
-Geode Capital Management LLC now owns 358,297 shares of the bank’s stock worth $13,411,000 after acquiring an additional 4,462 shares during the last quarter.
-Finally, Pacific Ridge Capital Partners LLC boosted its stake in shares of First Bancshares by 0.6% during the 2nd quarter.
-Pacific Ridge Capital Partners LLC now owns 117,987 shares of the bank’s stock worth $4,416,000 after acquiring an additional 703 shares during the last quarter.
+Geode Capital Management LLC raised its position in shares of First Bancshares by 1.3% during the 2nd quarter.
+Geode Capital Management LLC now owns 358,297 shares of the bank’s stock valued at $13,411,000 after purchasing an additional 4,462 shares during the period.
+Finally, Pacific Ridge Capital Partners LLC raised its position in shares of First Bancshares by 0.6% during the 2nd quarter.
+Pacific Ridge Capital Partners LLC now owns 117,987 shares of the bank’s stock valued at $4,416,000 after purchasing an additional 703 shares during the period.
 Institutional investors and hedge funds own 66.11% of the company’s stock.

 Shares of FBMS stock opened at $40.87 on Monday.
 The company has a market cap of $859.09 million, a P/E ratio of 13.58 and a beta of 1.18.
 The First Bancshares, Inc. has a one year low of $27.25 and a one year high of $42.89.
 The company’s fifty day moving average price is $40.00.
 The company has a quick ratio of 0.77, a current ratio of 0.77 and a debt-to-equity ratio of 0.22.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, November 26th.
-Stockholders of record on Wednesday, November 10th will be given a dividend of $0.16 per share.
-This represents a $0.64 annualized dividend and a dividend yield of 1.57%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, November 26th.
+Shareholders of record on Wednesday, November 10th will be issued a $0.16 dividend.
 This is an increase from First Bancshares’s previous quarterly dividend of $0.15.
-The ex-dividend date is Tuesday, November 9th.
-First Bancshares’s dividend payout ratio (DPR) is presently 21.26%.
+This represents a $0.64 dividend on an annualized basis and a yield of 1.57%.
+The ex-dividend date of this dividend is Tuesday, November 9th.
+First Bancshares’s payout ratio is currently 21.26%.

 Separately, Zacks Investment Research upgraded shares of First Bancshares from a “hold” rating to a “buy” rating and set a $46.00 price objective on the stock in a research report on Wednesday, November 3rd.